Lua Scripting Tutorial, Part 2¶

 First you will need to tell the script which object in the scene is the switch, so that it knows what to rotate.
 You will create a variable that defines what the switch is.

-To move the switch, we need a way to talk about the specific object from the game space in code.
+To move the switch, you need a way to talk about the specific object from the game space in code.

-Type the following into Line 1 of LightToggleScript
+Type the following into Line 1 of LightSwitchToggle

 :